falconry/falcon/docs/user/tutorial.rst

             return stream, content_length

-        def list(self, max_size=0):
+        def list(self, max_size):
             images = [
                 image for image in os.listdir(self._storage_path)
                 if self._IMAGE_NAME_PATTERN.match(image)
                 and (
-                    max_size == 0
+                    max_size == -1
                     or os.path.getsize(os.path.join(self._storage_path, image)) <= max_size
                 )
             ]
             return images

-As you can see the method ``list`` has been added to ``ImageStore`` in order to return list of available images smaller than ``max_size`` unless it is not zero, in which case it will behave like there was no predicament of image size.
+As you can see the method ``list`` has been added to ``ImageStore`` in order to return list of available images smaller than ``max_size`` unless it is not ``-1``, in which case it will behave like there was no predicament of image size.
 Let's try to save some binary data as images in the service and then try to retrieve their list.
-Execute the following commands in order to make 3 files as images with different sizes.
+Execute the following commands in order to simulate the creation of 3 files as images with different sizes.
+While these are not valid PNG files, they will work for this tutorial.

 .. code:: bash

-   echo "First Case" > 1.png
+   echo "First Case" > pseudo-image-1.png
-   echo "Second Case" > 2.png
+   echo "Second Case" > pseudo-image-2.png
-   echo "3rd Case" > 3.png
+   echo "3rd Case" > pseudo-image-3.png

 Now we need to store these files using ``POST`` request:

 .. code:: bash

-   http POST localhost:8000/images Content-Type:image/png < 1.png
+   http POST localhost:8000/images Content-Type:image/png < pseudo-image-1.png
-   http POST localhost:8000/images Content-Type:image/png < 2.png
+   http POST localhost:8000/images Content-Type:image/png < pseudo-image-2.png
-   http POST localhost:8000/images Content-Type:image/png < 3.png
+   http POST localhost:8000/images Content-Type:image/png < pseudo-image-3.png

 If we check the size of these files, we will see that they are 11, 12, 9 bytes respectively.
 Let's try to get the list of the images which are smaller or equal to 11 bytes.